Justsenger/ExHyperV/README.md

 This is optional.
 When adding multiple graphics cards, you can uncheck this to avoid importing drivers every time.

 For Windows VMs, the host driver folder will be fully injected into the VM's specified partition.
 If it's an Nvidia card, registry fixes will also be added.
+At the same time, link files for certain driver files will be created in the VM's System32 directory.
+For specific mapping relationships, refer to [drivermapping.md](https://github.com/Justsenger/ExHyperV/blob/main/doc/drivermapping.md).

-For Linux VMs, a different SSH-related flow will be executed for module compilation and driver installation.
+For Linux VMs, an SSH automated flow will be executed for module compilation and driver installation.
 Systems or kernels outside the compatibility list need more testing.

 ![Linux&Blender](https://github.com/Justsenger/ExHyperV/blob/main/img/Linux.png)